Under the Red Sky

 Under the Red Sky is the twenty-seventh studio album by American singer-songwriter Bob Dylan.
 It was released on September 10, 1990, through Columbia Records.
 The album was produced by Don Was, David Was, and Dylan himself (under the pseudonym Jack Frost).

 The album was largely greeted as a disappointing follow-up to 1989's critically acclaimed Oh Mercy.
 Most of the criticism was directed at the slick sound of rock producer Don Was, as well as a handful of tracks that seem rooted in children's nursery rhymes.
 It is a rarity in Dylan's catalog for its inclusion of celebrity cameos by Jimmie Vaughan, Slash, Elton John, George Harrison, David Crosby, Stevie Ray Vaughan, and Bruce Hornsby.
-The album's highest chart position worldwide was in Norway, where it peaked at No. 4.
+The album was released to middling sales, peaking at number thirteen in the UK and number thirty-eight in the US.

 Dedication

 The album is dedicated to "Gabby Goo Goo", now thought to be Desiree Gabrielle Dennis-Dylan, Dylan's daughter by Carolyn Dennis, born on January 31, 1986.